jpope6/CodeRacer/README.md

 ## License

-Code Racer is released under the MIT License.
+CodeRacer is released under the MIT License.